 Plans for the proposed improvements were discussed with the local community in early July 2017.
 Work completed in late 2018

-Information on the potential improvements can be downloaded below:
+Information on the improvements can be downloaded below:

 West Anglia Mainline Upgrade

 The West Anglia Mainline upgrade will increase the frequency of train services to North Tottenham with a four trains per hour service between Angel Road and Stratford.
 The Northumberland Park station level crossing will be closed and a new modern pedestrian and cycle bridge created.
 The work will be completed by 2018.